Skip to main content

 Name: Audit quality and risk management

-Name: Conduct
+Name: Conduct and ethical culture

-Name: Data confidentiality and privacy
+Name: Cybersecurity, data confidentiality and privacy

 Name: Regulatory

-Name: Advisory quality and risk management
+Name: Delivery quality and transformation

 Name: Economic uncertainty